 11. David Bowie

 Deemed the greatest rock star ever by Rolling Stone, David Bowie was a musician and actor with a unique alter-ego and style that continues to endear him to every generation.
-Bowie’s androgynous persona and alternative rock stylings set him apart from any other band in Britain and beyond.
+Bowie’s androgynous persona and alternative rock styling set him apart from any other band in Britain and beyond.